gknanhe/to-do-list-react/README.md

 this is simple todo list app where user can create , update, delete, and mark as done to todods.

+## Usage

+1. to add todo click on + icon
+2. to edit and delete click on 3 dots.

 ## Installation

 fork the repo or download the code.